 Ways to keep your child learning over the summer

 The summer holidays are now in full swing and we're sure children across the country are enjoying some well-deserved fun, filling their days with bike rides in the park, family trips and playdates with friends.
-This downtime is certainly crucial to help children rejuvenate and relax after a busy school year, yet as the break continues it is important to start reintroducing a bit of mental stimulation and routine into their days.
+This downtime is certainly crucial to help children rejuvenate and relax after a busy school year yet, as the break continues, it is important to start reintroducing a bit of mental stimulation and routine into their days.

-This is because having long breaks school and study means children can sometimes require extra support to get back into the routine of daily work and they may be out of practice when the new school year comes around.
+This is because having long breaks from school and study means children can sometimes require extra support to get back into the routine of daily work and they may be out of practice when the new school year comes around.
 Ensuring they continue educational activity over the summer can mean they are confident, equipped, and ready to tackle new topics when they go back to school.

 Keep a summer diary

 Free-form writing helps a child build vocabulary, develop their thought processes and learn to articulate how they feel.
 They can record what they get up to each day, people they meet and anything new they've learnt.
 The diary will also be a nice keepsake for them, full of memories.